wvanderp/Image-Insight/docs/Rules-for-tools.md

   ├── index.ts
   ├── README.md
   ├── your_tool.py
-  ├── schema.json
-  └── tests/
-      ├── sample1.jpg
-      ├── sample1_expected_output.json
-      ├── sample2.png
-      └── sample2_expected_output.json
+  └── schema.json
 ```

-The name of the tool folder should be the name of the tool. it should exactly match the name in the Class of the tool.
+The name of the tool folder should be the name of the tool.
+It should exactly match the name in the Class of the tool.